JayZhouzzj/Sudoku-Solver/README.md

 # Sudoku-Solver
 This is a CLI-based program to solve sudoku of any size.
 - This was my first personal project ever.
-Built after taking CSCI 1105 Introduction to Computer Programming at Dalhousie University.
+Built in 2020 after taking CSCI 1105 Introduction to Computer Programming at Dalhousie University.
 - Designed and implemented this program to help my little cousin with his insanely hard sudoku homework 💪.

-## How to run
+## 🏃‍♂️How to run
 First, clone the repository by `git clone https://github.com/JayZhouzzj/Sudoku-Solver.git` or `git clone git@github.com:JayZhouzzj/Sudoku-Solver.git`
 ### If you want to run it from your terminal
 1. `cd Sudoku-Solver`